gustrd/shakesearch/README.md

 ## Future Changes Priority

-If we had more time and resources to develop ShakeSearch, we would consider the following changes:
+If I had more time and resources to develop ShakeSearch, I would consider the following changes:

 - Development of a new front-end with React to improve the design and access to a better table library;
-- Use of a PostgreSQL database with GORM and an algorithm to save data at structured tables for better performance, line number results, and Scene identification;
+- Use of a PostgreSQL database with GORM and an algorithm to save data on structured tables for better performance, line number results, and Scene identification;
 - Testing of other LLM solutions to find one with a better cost-result ratio than OpenAI's Da Vinci for correcting misspellings;
 - Use of play or scene as an additional query parameter, with autocomplete to select;
 - Refactoring of the code into different files for easier maintenance and better understanding.